Notebook (2006 film): Production

-The filming was primarily held at Lawrence School, Lovedale, Ooty.
-The director Roshan Andrews says "Although it cost a fortune to shoot there, it turned out to be perfect.
+The filming was primarily held at The Lawrence School, Lovedale, Ooty.
+The director, Roshan Andrews, says "Although it cost a fortune to shoot there, it turned out to be perfect.
 I had visited many schools in Kerala, but couldn't find what I wanted."
 The other filming locations were the Medical College Ground and the Indian Institute of Management in Kozhikode.
 The casting of the film was done through open calls.
 According to the director, the cast was selected from 5000 applicants.
 The film was produced by Grihalakshmi Films, a production house known for family dramas.
 The budget of the film was ₹18 million.